 5. Kick Headaches to the Curb with Essential Oils

 Essential oils can help manage headaches of all kinds, from a nagging ache tied to jetlag to a full-blown migraine.
 If you’re able to lie down and rest, then lavender oil is one of the best choices for battling a headache.
-But sometimes a nap in a dark room isn’t possible, and that’s when peppermint essential oil in a roll-on or personal diffuser can provide incredible relief.
+Gently massage lavender essential oil into your temples or apply a few drops of lavender to a cold compress placed over your eyes and forehead before catching a cat nap.

 6. Lemon Essential Oil Attacks Allergies